riverhuang-batam/course-web-beginner-batam/modules/design-1/README.md

 ```
 Hi, my name is Michael Tamsil

-you can see my experience, about what i did / achieve in my work
+you can see my experience / about what i did / achieve in my work

 you can see my study what university i got in and graduation

 you can see my interest / hobby and probably have common interest with you

+you can see my photos & videos (i can be your hobbies)

 you can see me on my social media so you can know me more or contact me
 ```